 Biobased two-cycle engine oils have substantial Environmental, Safety and Occupational Health (ESOH) advantages over petroleum based two-cycle engine oils.
 Biobased two-cycle engine oils produce low or no smoke, lower emissions, and they are non-toxic.
 The biobased two cycle engine oil demonstration products have flash points ranging from 266 to 365F while petroleum two-cycle engine oils typically have flash points ranging from 150 to 170F.
 Two-cycle engine oils are considered total loss lubricants as they are consumed during use and cannot be recycled or recovered.
 Biobased two cycle engine oils can reduce the consumption of foreign petroleum when implemented as an alternative to petroleum two-cycle engine oils.
 In addition, the biobased two-cycle engine oil demonstration products are comparable in cost to the baseline petroleum two-cycle engine oils.

-For more information regarding the biobased two cycle engine oil demonstrations, please Contact Us.
+For more information regarding the biobased two-cycle engine oils demonstration, please Contact Us.